Document Type: Regulation

 19. Exhibiting aggressive, antagonistic, or retaliatory behavior toward city employees, customers, or vendors.

-20. Any conduct that obstructs, disrupts, or interferes with city business, processes, service, work environment or administrative functions and/or behavior that has an adverse impact on productivity and/or morale.
+20. Any conduct that obstructs, disrupts, or interferes with city business, processes, service, work environment or administrative functions.

-21. Material falsification of employment application or other documents relating to obtaining and maintaining employment.
+21. Material falsification or misrepresentation of employment application or other documents relating to obtaining and maintaining employment.

 22. Falsification of time or work records or falsification of city reports.

-23. Untruthfulness related to the job or workplace which could hinder or jeopardize the city's interests.
+23. Untruthfulness related to the job or workplace that could hinder or jeopardize the city's interests.

-24. Untruthfulness or withholding information relevant to an administrative investigation.
+24. Untruthfulness, material misrepresentation, or withholding information relevant to an administrative investigation.

-25. Absence without leave, job abandonment, unscheduled absences, tardiness, or failure to exercise due care for punctuality and/or attendance in regard to the scheduled hours set by the city.
+25. Absence without leave, job abandonment, unscheduled absences, tardiness, or failure to exercise due care for punctuality and/or attendance regarding the scheduled hours set by the city.

-26. Harassing, discriminating, or engaging in inappropriate conduct towards a person based upon that individual’s protected class status as outlined in applicable laws or city policy or regulation.
+26. Harassing, discriminating, or engaging in inappropriate conduct towards a person based upon that individual’s protected characteristic status as outlined in applicable laws or city policy or regulation.

 27. Failure to report to the Human Resources Department within forty-eight (48) hours, or in accordance with the Drug Free Workplace Act, a felony or misdemeanor conviction, excluding minor traffic violations.